 The MA Science-Technology-Society trains students to contribute to a research-based critical understanding of the ever more important relations of science, technology, and society.
 Central elements of the programme profile are a) a strong research orientation, b) internationality both in the scope of teaching as well as in the background of the students, c) a clear social science approach with a dedicated openness to the heterogeneous disciplinary backgrounds of its students and d) a focus on complementary skills vital in today’s academic and knowledge work contexts.

 In its respective specialisations, the MA in Science-Technology-Society provides a comprehensive and critical approach to analysing

 - how (techno)sciences and society communicate and interact;

 - the cultures and contexts in which knowledge and innovations are produced and used;

 - how politics frames and is framed by science and technology.

-The MA Science-Technology-Society was established in 2009 and is a two-year English language programme.
-The number of students is limited to 25 per year.
+The MA Science-Technology-Society is a two-year English language programme.
+The number of students is limited.